NishchayAnand/software-engineering/System Design/Data Models/Notes.md

 When the underlying data changes, a materialized view needs to be updated, because it is a denormalized copy of the data.
 The database can do that automatically, but such updates make writes more expensive, which is why materialized views are not often used in OLTP databases.

-## Data Replication

-Replication means keeping a copy of the same data on multiple machines that are connected via a network.

-### Leaders and Followers